CRLab/pc_scene_completion_ws/README.md

 git clone https://github.com/CURG/pc_scene_completion_ws.git --recursive
 ```

 Follow installation instructions found in the .travis.yml file.
+You will need to install all the libraries in the external folder, and then you can build the src folder as a ros workspace.

 ## More information
 Please read more about running and trouble shooting the pc_pipeline here: